Just Talking About Dog Barf

-- Stomach Issues — Other issues can cause the frothy bile throw up, including gastritis, pancreatitis, or peritonitis.
-Dogs afflicted these conditions need to be seen by a vet.
+- Stomach Issues: Other issues can cause the frothy bile vomit, including gastritis, pancreatitis, or peritonitis.
+Dogs afflicted with these conditions need to be seen by a vet.

-- Motion Sickness — Aw.
-Dogs can get carsick!
+- Motion Sickness: Dogs can get carsick!
 If your dog is throwing up only in the car or on a boat or something, there is a good chance it's got doggy motion sickness.

-- Behavioral Issues — Your dog might be stressed out, eating too fast, or eating then exercising too vigorously.
-Are you picturing a dog with sweat bands on, running on its hind legs on a treadmill?
+- Behavioral Issues: Your dog might be stressed out, eating too fast, or eating and then exercising too vigorously.
+Are you picturing a dog with sweatbands on, running on its hind legs on a treadmill?
 'Cause I am.

 If your dog has thrown up once, doesn't seem to be experiencing any other discomfort, and isn't displaying any other symptoms, there are steps you can take to ease their stomach.
 If you are unsure about anything, call your vet for advice.

 This is what I do for my dog Penny when she throws up: